 Choose cardboard packaged dishwasher powder, tablets that are wrapped in water soluble wrapper and detergent that can be bought in bulk.
 There are so many alternatives to plastic wrapped tablets.

-I hope you find these swaps useful and that they go towards making your kitchen a slightly less wasteful and slightly more environmentally friendly place.
+I hope you find these swaps useful and that they go towards making your kitchen a slightly less low-density and non-renewable more environmentally friendly place.